KnightOS/patchrom/README.md

 ## Installation

-For Linux/Mac/etc, install make, asciidoc, and a C compiler,
+For Linux/Mac/etc, install make, scdoc, and a C compiler,
 then:

 	$ make